Kinderspielstadt/Core/COMMIT_CONVENTION.md

 style(webapp): reorder imports
 ```
 ```
-fix(appwrite): need to depend on latest rxjs and zone.js
+fix(server): need to depend on latest rxjs and zone.js

 The version in our package.json gets copied to the one we publish, and users need the latest of these.
 ```